How Is Collateral Assignment Used In A Life Insurance Contract?

 2. Repayment Obligations:

 Collateral assignment means that you are using your life insurance policy to secure a debt.
-Ensure that you have a clear plan for repaying the loan or fulfilling the financial obligation.
+Ensure you have a clear plan for repaying the loan or fulfilling the financial obligation.
 Failure to do so may result in the loss of your policy or a reduced death benefit for your beneficiaries.

 3. Tax Implications: